Sexual Harassment Policy (includes Sexual Violence/Assault)

 - Support all members of the University community with appropriate resources no matter their status as complainant or respondent.

-The University has appointed the following coordinator to handle inquiries regarding its efforts to carry out this policy, to comply with Title IX, and to receive complaints of sexual harassment:
+The University has appointed the following coordinator to handle inquiries regarding its efforts to carry out this policy, to comply with Title IX, to receive complaints of sexual harassment, to oversee the process of responding to sexual misconduct complaints, and to identify and address any patterns or systemic problems that arise during the review of such complaints:

 Student Life, Donius University Center 110